-Citation with stable link: Philip A. Harland, 'Europeans, Asians, and Greeks: Aristotle on environment, ethnic hierarchies, and slaves (fourth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 8, 2023, http://philipharland.com/Blog/?p=6926.
+Citation with stable link: Philip A. Harland, 'Europeans, Asians, and Greeks: Aristotle on hierarchies, slaves, and environmental determinism (fourth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified October 26, 2023, https://philipharland.com/Blog/?p=6926.

-A second passage by Aristotle from his discussion of household management (Oikonomika) is included here to show how such theories regarding the character of whole peoples (here courageous or spirited vs cowardly) could impact even the choice of slaves within the household in the mindset of an elite author like Aristotle, at least.
+Another set of passages by Aristotle from his discussion of household management (Oikonomika) are included here to show how such theories regarding the character of whole peoples (here courageous or spirited vs cowardly) could impact even the choice of slaves within the household in the mindset of an elite author like Aristotle, at least.

 You can read more about Aristotle and ethnic hierarchies in relation to medical theories in Harland’s article: “‘The most ignorant peoples of all’: Ancient Ethnic Hierarchies and Pontic Peoples.”

-Source of the translation: H. Rackham, Politics, LCL (Cambridge, MA: HUP, 1932), public domain (Rackham passed away in 1944 and copyright not renewed), adapted by Harland; E.S.
+Source of the translation: H. Rackham, Politics, LCL (Cambridge, MA: HUP, 1932), public domain (Rackham passed away in 1944 and copyright not renewed) and E.S.
 Forster, Oeconomica (Oxford: Clarendon Press, 1920), public domain, adapted by Harland.

 [Ethnic hierarchies, climate, the four humours, and the character of peoples]